AKhuZ-Code/DatasocDatathon2020/README.md

 # datasocdatathon2020

 Project: UNSW DataSoc x Atlassian Datathon 2020 - Linear Regression Model

 Date: 04/10/2020

+# Built with...

+• Python (os, pandas, pyplot (matplotlib), numpy, seaborn)

-# Motivation / Summary of Code
+# Motivation

+Problem Statement:
+"

+  • We were given a dataset on the government responses for each country against COVID-19 over time, and core datasets on number of cases/deaths/recoveries for each country over time (+ other datasets)

-  • I wanted to examine the effectiveness of government responses towards COVID-19
+  • I wanted to examine the effectiveness of specific government responses towards COVID-19

+# Summary of Code

+  • Performed feature engineering on variables in the dataset and created various visualisations to examine correlations

   • Programmed and implemented a Linear Regression Model that would predict the future number of cases/deaths/recoveries using various predictors including: government responses taken, current number of cases/deaths/recoveries